Distributed Algorithms, second edition

 An Intuitive Approach

-A comprehensive guide to distributed algorithms that emphasizes examples and exercises rather than mathematical argumentation.
+The new edition of a guide to distributed algorithms that emphasizes examples and exercises rather than the intricacies of mathematical models.

 Distributed Algorithms can be used in courses for upper-level undergraduates or graduate students in computer science, or as a reference for researchers in the field.